DataStrategist/id/index.md

 ## Welcome to International Development

-Unsurprisingly, this is a WIP.
+This page is a work in progress.

+For any questions, kindly refer to https://amitkohli.com/consulting